Yizack/mailchannels/README.md

 [![npm version][npm-version-src]][npm-version-href]
 [![npm downloads][npm-downloads-src]][npm-downloads-href]

-MailChannels API library for Node.js.
+MailChannels API library.
+Node.js SDK to integrate MailChannels into your JavasScript or TypeScript applications.

 This library provides a simple way to interact with the MailChannels API.
 It is written in TypeScript and can be used in both TypeScript and JavaScript projects and in different runtimes.